-- Test Dongle: Tests communication with the USB-ISS dongle only.
-The USB-ISS does not need to be connected to the MPM target. - Find I2C Address: Dynamically scans to search for the MPM I2C slave address. - Read: Reads the configuration settings from the target through the I2C and populates the MPM GUI settings. - Write: Writes the configuration settings in the MPM GUI to the MPM target through the I2C.
-These settings will be effective when the MPM is reinitialized (in Stopped mode) and restarted.

-Note:The MPM configuration settings can be Read, reconfigured, and Write in order to change the configuration of the MPM target.
+- ✓ Test Dongle: tests communication with the USB-ISS dongle only.
+The USB-ISS does not need to be connected to the MPM target. - ✓ Find I2C Address: dynamically scans to search for the MPM I2C slave address. - Read: reads the configuration settings from the target via I2C and populates the MPM GUI settings using them. - ✓ Write: writes the configuration settings in the MPM GUI to the MPM target via I2C.
+These settings will take effect the next time MPM is reinitialized (in stopped mode) and then (re)started.
+Note you can Read, reconfigure the MPM configuration settings and Write in order to change the configuration of the MPM target. - ✓ Monitor: enters monitoring mode so that the GUI can display live updates of the target state using the Meters and Memory Map views. - ✓ Go/Stop: click the Go button to run the chosen activity.
+While running the Go button changes to a Stop button and can be pressed to prematurely terminate the active activity.

+MPM Commands

-- Monitor: Enters Monitoring mode and displays live updates of the target state using the Meters and Memory Map views. - Go/Stop: Click Go to run the chosen activity.
-While running, Go option changes to a Stop option.
-Press Stop to prematurely terminate the active activity. - MPM Commands - Start: Initiates power-on sequencing same as using SW3 when the MPM is in Stopped mode. - Stop: Initiates power-off sequencing same as using SW3 when the MPM is in Started mode.
-Note that the MPM can be started using the GUI and stopped using SW3 or vice-versa. - Init: Reinitializes MPM that is reloads the latest MPM configuration data from eNVM.
-It works only when the MPM is in Stopped mode. - Margining - For: Select the channel/rail to which the following margining command will be applied. - Margin: Low, Nominal, and High cause the selected channel/rail to margin to its low, nominal, or high set voltage.
-There is no effect, if the MPM is not started or the relevant channel is not available. - Status - Displays information about the progress and status of the most recent activity, command, or margining operation.
+- ✓ Start: initiate power on sequencing which is the same as pressing SW3 when MPM is in stopped mode.
+No effect if MPM is already started. - ✓ Stop: initiate power off sequencing which is the same as pressing SW3 when MPM is in started mode.
+No effect if MPM is already stopped.
+Note that you can start MPM using the GUI and stop it using SW3 and vice versa if you want. - ✓ Init: re-initialize MPM i.e. reload the latest MPM configuration data from ENVM.
+Only works when MPM is in stopped mode no effect otherwise.

+Margining

+- ✓ For: select the channel/rail to which the following margining command will be applied. - ✓ Margin: the Low, Nominal and High buttons cause the selected channel/rail to margin to its low, nominal or high set voltage.
+No effect if MPM is not started or the relevant channel is not available.

+Status

+✓ Displays information about the progress and status of the most recent activity, command or margining operation.